 Anyway, my point here is that I’ve done treks and trails and while I always complained when doing it, often swearing never to trek again, I kept signing up for one.
 A friend I met traveling analyzed, you must like doing it but are just used to complain about it.
 I was thoughtful for a minute.
 Maybe she’s right.

 2.30am October 13, we converged at my house to set out for Clark, Pampanga.
 I’ve been trying to get sleep since 9p.m. with not much luck.
 It hadn’t been one hour when I finally fell asleep that my alarm went off.
 The consolation was that I didn’t have to drive and we’ll be taking Dino’s handsome new Strada.

 The starting point is at Clark Nayon Filipino.
 It was up and happening at the staging area that I was actually quite perked up when the gun shot at 5:45am.
 I also met a lot friends from R.O.X., Dispatch, and PTB so it was nice to catch up with them.
-We also saw some artistas, politicians and professional athletes who took part in the event, pointed out to me but I only recognized Robinson who’s back from spending holidays in Borneo.

 The trail consists of a short stretch of concrete road but soon lead to the valley of lahar.
 I expected some river crossing but it turned out to be quite dry with water not even ankle deep.
 Guess we’re lucky that it was sunny as Pinatubo trail could get really dangerous with landslide and lahar flash flood.
 I’m not sure if the 25km runners encountered more water.
 I’m registered in 12km category.